 Skywalker Holdings, LLC warrants its products to be free from defects in material and workmanship under normal use and service conditions.
-The steel frame is warranted for four (3) years after the date of purchase.
-All other parts are warranted for one (1) year after the date of purchase.
+For this product, the steel frame is warrantied for seven (7) years after the date of purchase.
+The jump mat, enclosure poles, and springs are warrantied for three (3) years after the date of purchase.
+All other parts are warrantied for one (1) year after the date of purchase.
 Warranty coverage extends only to the original retail purchaser from the date of original purchase.
 This warranty is only valid concerning products used for residential use.
 Products used for commercial use, such as schools and daycares, will not be covered.